iti-ict/wakamiti/README.md

 setting the custom JUnit runner ```KukumoJUnitRunner```.
 This way, the plan is treated as a normal JUnit test and will be executed along any other JUnit test existing.

-   >  _Use it when..._
+    _Suitable scenarios_
-   >  Java applications, if you require report integration with other JUnit tests, or using an IDE
-   > to launch tests
+   Java applications, if you require report integration with other JUnit tests, or using an IDE to launch tests

 - **Using Maven**: If your project uses Maven, and you prefer to execute the Kukumo test plan in a separate stage,